Table of Contents

 The main course, Thanksgiving turkey is a dog’s ultimate dream dish.
 Cooked turkey is safe for both cats and dogs, but it must be unseasoned.
 Turkey bones are also off-limits for dogs, as they can easily crunch and splinter, causing an intestinal obstruction or internal bleeding.
 The turkey’s skin is also out of bounds for dogs, as its rich flavor can cause gastrointestinal upset.
 Feeding too much fatty meat can lead to pancreatitis in dogs, an inflammatory disease of the pancreas.

 Green beans are a Thanksgiving casserole staple for some families, but dogs prefer these snappy veggies raw.
 High in fiber and vitamins C and K, toss your pup a handful before you add Grandma’s secret seasoning.
-Mushrooms and onions – common casserole additions – are toxic to dogs, so avoid these vegetables.
+Onions and garlic – common casserole additions – are toxic to dogs, so avoid these vegetables.

 Fall is full of orange, including its signature gourd.
 Pumpkins are perfect for pets raw or cooked, but always use fresh, pure pumpkin – not your leftover Jack-O-Lantern or canned pie filling!
 Full of fiber, pumpkin flesh and seeds add texture to homemade dog treats.
 Remember to avoid any sugar or spice when feeding pumpkin to pets.